-NOTE 12 - RISK MANAGEMENT
+NOTE 13 - RISK MANAGEMENT

 The District is exposed to various risks of loss related to torts; theft of, damage to, and destruction of assets; errors and omissions; and natural disasters.
 The District has obtained commercial insurance from independent third parties to mitigate the costs of these risks; coverage may not extend to all situations.
-Settled claims from these risks have not exceeded commercial insurance coverage over the past three years.
+There have been no claims from these risks that exceeded commercial insurance coverage over the past three years.